-Applications for Spring 2018 peer educators are now open!
+Applications for Fall 2018 peer educators are now open!
 Please direct completed applications and questions to Thea Cola (email@example.com).
-Applications are due Friday, December 1, 2017.
+Applications are due Friday, April 20, 2018.

 The SPEAC interns facilitate five 90-minute presentations; details on each presentation can be found below:

 This presentation covers the topic of consent, what it is, what it looks like and what is the University of Arizona’s definition of consent.
 Additionally this presentation covers if consent can be given if alcohol is present, which can be quite a grey area.
 This presentation is recommended for student groups or organizations that would like an introduction to addressing sexual violence within their community.

 This presentation covers the topic of Rape Culture.
 This presentation delves deeper into what is rape culture and what contributes to rape culture such as sexual objectification, sexual coercion, power and privilege and the spectrum of sexual violence.
 This presentation is recommended for student groups or organizations that are interested in creating tangible goals to disrupt rape culture.